RamonRL/BODY-GESTURE-DATASET/README.md

 # GESTURE-PROJECT

-In this project we can find the main model of my final degree work.
+In this project we can find the scripts of my final degree work.

+We will propose a solution for human gesture classification using Deep Learning models, meant to be useful for non-verbal comunication between humans and robots.
+We have created a human body gesture dataset using a MediaPipe pose tracking solution in order to train the main model of this work.
+The MediaPipe solution uses Convolutional Neural Networks for body joints extraction and our model implements Deep Neural Networks for classification.
+This is meant to be an introductory work to the area of Deep Learning.

-First, a dataset containing 450 sample videos (divided in 10 different subjects) of static and dynamic human gestures.
+In the ``dataset" folder, find a dataset containing 450 sample videos (divided in 10 different subjects) of static and dynamic human gestures.
 It also contains numpy arrays for every video with frame-to-frame predicted 33 3D coordinates of body joints using MediaPipe BlazePose model.
+Also find the code to load the dataset in the main model.